-I’m willing to bet their is someone out there that could help you fast track you to your success and help you achieve your goals.
+I’m willing to bet there is someone out there that could help you a fast track to your success and help you achieve your goals.

 #6 You Have To Be Willing To Hustle

-You want to know to know what separate successful people from their competitors, it’s that they are willing to hustle and get things done.
+You want to know what separates successful people from their competitors, it’s that they are willing to hustle and get things done.
 They don’t complain when things get tough or when they get frustrated, they just get things done.

 Anyone who is successful didn’t get where they are by sitting on their couch and being lazy.

 They got there because they kept on pushing and pushing till they achieved their success and even then they kept on pushing.

 A good way to explain this is if you’ve ever flown on a public airline.
 When you’re sitting on that plane and they enter that runway and throttle up they are giving it all they have to get off the ground but once they get off the ground they don’t stop there.

 They keep their engine at full throttle until they get to 35,000 feet and then they throttle back a little because they know that they don’t have to have as much power to maintain the altitude as they did when they took off.